AliceO2Group/WebUi/Control/docs/LOCKS.md

 ### Release Lock

 Releases a lock on a detector.
+If the detector is currently reported as `Active` by ECS, the release lock button will prompt the user to confirm the action is indeed correct.

 **Parameters**:
 - `detectorId`: The detector identifier or `ALL` to release all locks (excluding TST)